Cascades Gardens and Nursery now Closed until March 1st 2021

-Welcome to Cascades Gardens, The Meditation Garden, a garden to visit in Derbyshire and Bed and Breakfast accommodation
+Cascades Gardens, a garden for Meditation and Wellbeing.
+A garden to visit in Matlock, Derbyshire and Bed and Breakfast accommodation.

-Cascades Gardens, the Meditation Garden is a garden to visit in Derbyshire near Matlock with unique and charming B&B accommodation near Chatsworth.
+Cascades Gardens, a garden for meditation and wellbeing, is a garden to visit in Matlock, Derbyshire with unique and charming B&B accommodation near Chatsworth.

 Stylish Bed and Breakfast ideal for Leisure breaks in Derbyshire

 The Cascades, our bed and breakfast in Matlock, Derbyshire, is quietly located, elegant and distinctive, with a wealth of special features from the owners travels to Tibet, India, China and Tanzania.
 Ideal for a relaxing Derbyshire leisure break, you can enjoy the beautiful surroundings of the Peak District and the historic Chatsworth House while you stay in our charming and comfortable bed and breakfast in Derbyshire.

 Our well appointed rooms all have seperate luxury bathrooms (the Garden Suite has a spa bath for two!) and are extremely comfortable with everything you could wish for.
 Telephone us now to book for a great relaxing holiday in the Derbyshire countryside.

 Cascades Gardens’ secluded and quiet location, comfortable furnishings and warm welcome make it perfect for honeymoons or romantic breaks in Derbyshire.

 Our family run B&B is located in the village of Bonsall, just outside Matlock close to Matlock Bath, Derbyshire.
 The house, which dates back to 1823 is full of character, and our fascinating 4 acre public garden make us truly unique Peak District Accommodation.